inaitech/inai-web-sample-integration/dropin-checkout/client/react/inai-drop-in/README.md

 # inai Checkout

 ## Overview
-This repository demonstrates how to integrate inai’s Drop-in Checkout into your vanilla JS project.
+This repository demonstrates how to integrate inai’s Drop-in Checkout into your React JS project.

 ## Features
 ### Dropin Checkout